Gareth Watt. BSc Hons, M.Ost.

 As a keen sportsman (triathlon, running and rugby) I have developed a strong interest in the field of sports medicine, injury rehabilitation and performance enhancement.
 I am also a crew member on the Port St Mary Lifeboat.

-I returned to the Isle of Man in 2011 where I now practice in Douglas, Port Erin and Port Grenaugh.
+I returned to the Isle of Man in 2011 where I now practice in Port St Mary.